 - IKEv2

-This means they allow you to choose the protocol you want.
+This allows you to select your preferred protocol.
 If you aren’t sure what protocol to choose, the user-friendly dashboard gives you a brief overview of each of them and what they’re used for with a VPN.

 Its Chameleon protocol is especially impressive as it promises to help with censorship.
 This gives you ultimate control over your experience.